openbmc/openbmc/poky/documentation/dev-manual/speeding-up-build.rst

 of potential parallel operations during the build based on the build machine's capabilities.

-Following are additional factors that can affect build speed:
+Additional factors that can affect build speed are:

 -  File system type: The file system type that the build is being performed on can also influence performance.
 Using ``ext4`` is